Mkohm/detekt-hint/README.md

 5. Put the token in your CI environment.

 6. Configure detekt.yml to include detekt-hint rules.
 Look [here](https://github.com/Mkohm/detekt-hint/blob/master/config/detekt.yml) for a sample configuration file.
+Make sure you enter your unique package name in the configuration for the UseCompositionInsteadOfInheritance rule.

 7. Create a PR and wait for Danger to comment.